COVID-19 pandemic in Paraguay: May 2021

-Marcelo Ebrard, Mexican Foreign Minister, announced on May 12 that Mexico will donate 400,000 doses of Oxford–AstraZeneca COVID-19 vaccine to Paraguay, Belize, and Bolivia.
+Marcelo Ebrard, Mexican Foreign Minister, announced on 12 May that Mexico will donate 400,000 doses of Oxford–AstraZeneca COVID-19 vaccine to Paraguay, Belize, and Bolivia.

 January 2022

 Foreign travelers not residing in Paraguay, aged 18 and over, must present a complete vaccination record as to enter the country.

 Government responses

 First measures

-On March 10, 2020, the Paraguayan government suspended classes and all activities that involve groups of people, as well as public and private events, with the goal of avoiding the spread of the virus, pursuant to Decree no. 3442/2020.
+On 10 March 2020, the Paraguayan government suspended classes and all activities that involve groups of people, as well as public and private events, with the goal of avoiding the spread of the virus, pursuant to Decree no. 3442/2020.

 Other preventive measures have been adopted as time has gone by, such as restrictions on commerce and movement, suspends flights, closure of borders, restricting entry of foreigners, curfews, and strengthening controls to ensure compliance with the measures.

 National lockdown

-On March 20, 2020, the first death and the first case of community transmission were confirmed.
-The government declared a total quarantine (lockdown) until May 3, with free movement restricted completely.
+On 20 March 2020, the first death and the first case of community transmission were confirmed.
+The government declared a total quarantine (lockdown) until 3 May, with free movement restricted completely.
 Public movement was restricted to buying food, medicine and other essential items.

-The city of San Roque González de Santacruz (department of Paraguarí) returned to lockdown on June 9 through June 24, due to the uncontrolled increase in the number of contaminations.
+The city of San Roque González de Santacruz (department of Paraguarí) returned to lockdown on 9 June through 24 June, due to the uncontrolled increase in the number of contaminations.